-- Element 11b Employer's Name or School Name (not required) - Element 11c Insurance Plan Name or Program Name (not required) - Element 11d Is there another Health Benefit Plan? (not required) - Element 12 Patient's or Authorized Person's Signature (not required) - Element 13 Insured's or Authorized Person's Signature (not required) - Element 14 Date of Current Illness, Injury, or Pregnancy (not required) - Element 15 If Patient Has Had Same or Similar Illness (not required) - Element 16 Dates Patient Unable to Work in Current Occupation (not required)

-Element 17 - Name of Referring Provider or Other Source Enter the referring physician's name.

-Element 17a (not required)
+- Element 11b Employer's Name or School Name (not required) - Element 11c Insurance Plan Name or Program Name (not required) - Element 11d Is There Another Health Benefit Plan? (not required) - Element 12 Patient's or Authorized Person's Signature (not required) - Element 13 Insured's or Authorized Person's Signature (not required) - Element 14 Date of Current Illness, Injury, or Pregnancy (not required) - Element 15 If Patient Has Had Same or Similar Illness (not required) - Element 16 Dates Patient Unable to Work in Current Occupation (not required) - Element 17 Name of Referring Provider or Other Source (not required) - Element 17a (not required) - Element 17b NPI - Element 18 Hospitalization Dates Related to Current Services (not required) - Element 19 Reserved for Local Use (not required) - Element 20 Outside Lab? \$Charges (not required)